-Changes to legislation: Tribunals, Courts and Enforcement Act 2007 is up to date with all changes known to be in force on or before 26 April 2021.
-There are changes that may be brought into force at a future date.
-Changes that have been made appear in the content and are referenced with annotations.
-(See end of Document for details) View outstanding changes
+Status: This version of this Act contains provisions that are prospective.
+Changes to legislation: There are outstanding changes not yet made by the legislation.gov.uk editorial team to Tribunals, Courts and Enforcement Act 2007.
+Any changes that have already been made by the team appear in the content and are referenced with annotations.
+(See end of Document for details)

-48 In Schedule 7 to the Constitutional Reform Act 2005 (protected functions of the Lord Chancellor), in paragraph 4, omit the entry for the Law of Distress Amendment Act 1888.
+In Schedule 7 to the Constitutional Reform Act 2005 (protected functions of the Lord Chancellor), in paragraph 4, omit the entry for the Law of Distress Amendment Act 1888.